MediaComem/comem-masrad-dfa/subjects/angular/README.md

 To do it "The Angular Way", we'll encapsulate that functionality into a **Service**.

 Why?
-- **Components** should not try to do too much;
+- **Components** should not try to do very much;
 they should focus on **presenting data** and **delegate data access** to specialized classes.
 **Services** are here to fill that role.

   > This helps your components remain as simple as possible while services handle your business logic.

-- **Services** can be used by multiples Components, Directives, Pipes, etc, which helps in repeating the same logic.
+- **Services** can be used by multiples Components, Directives, Pipes, Services, etc, which helps in repeating the same logic.

 > **Angular CLI**: Use `ng generate service <ServiceName>` to create all the files for a new service